Neutral / cushion / high arch

 Lastly, the Flextra technology was added as well.
 Flextra is a special system in the anterior part of the outsole.
 This system complements the other features that enable flexibility.
 It offers varying degrees of support resulting in a more fine-tuned level of malleability.

 One of the main technologies that Brooks has added to the midsole of this shoe is the BioMoGo DNA.
+This is the same midsole technology found in the popular trail running shoe, Brooks Caldera 3.
 Breaking it down, with standard Brooks DNA, the cushioning material is made of a special Non-Newtonian fluid.
 Amazingly, this fluid is turned into a gel-type insert that adjusts its viscosity depending on the amount of force it receives.
 So, if runners put a higher amount of force on the shoe, the gel becomes stiffer.

 With BioMoGo, this piece of midsole material is Brooks’ environmentally friendly creation.
 Unlike EVA midsoles, this foam is made out of recycled materials and it degrades naturally post its effective lifespan.
 Combining this with the DNA technology, the BioMoGo DNA replaces the gel inserts.
 By eliminating the insert cutouts, this technology is safer for the environment, yet it still provides responsive cushioning.